Victor Santillan

-Victor Santillan Perez (born 22 July 1995) is a light flyweight boxer from the Dominican Republic who won a bronze medal at the 2015 Pan American Games.
+Victor Santillan Perez (born 22 July 1995) is a professional boxer from the Dominican Republic.
+He held the WBA interim super-bantamweight title in 2026.
+As an amateur Santillan won a bronze medal at the 2015 Pan American Games.

+Amateur boxing career

+Santillan amassed an amateur record of 200 wins against 25 losses.
+His standout moment of success was winning a bronze medal in the light-flyweight category at the 2015 Pan American Games.

 Professional boxing career

-Santillan began his competitive career as an amateur and went on to amass an amateur record of 200 wins against 25 losses.
-His standout moment of success came in 2015, as he was able to capture the bronze medal in the light flyweight category of the 2015 Pan American Games.

-Santillan made his professional debut against Louis Rios on 7 April 2018.
-He won the fight by first-round technical knockout.
-Santilla amassed a 9–0 record before being booked to face Jose Armando Valdes Bernal for the vacant WBA Fedecaribe bantamweight title on 15 May 2021, at the Gimnasio Estancio in Santo Domingo, Dominican Republic.
+Santillan made his professional debut against Louis Rios on 7 April 2018, winning the fight by first-round technical knockout.
+He amassed a 9–0 record before facing Jose Armando Valdes Bernal for the vacant WBA Fedecaribe bantamweight title on 15 May 2021, at the Gimnasio Estancio in Santo Domingo, Dominican Republic.
 He captured his first professional title by unanimous decision, with two scorecards of 96–93 and one scorecard of 98–92.

-Santillan made his first step-up in competition on 11 June 2022, when he faced the once-defeated Carlos Caraballo, The fight was booked as the co-main event for the WBO NABO super middleweight title bout contested by Edgar Berlanga and Roamer Alexis Angulo.
-Santillan won the fight by unanimous decision, with scores of 78–74, 77–75 and 78–74.
-Santillan faced Renson Robles on 16 December 2022.
-He won the fight by a sixth-round technical knockout.
+On 21 February 2026, Santillan won the vacant WBA interim super-bantamweight title with a third-round technical knockout of Noel Reyes Cepeda at Coliseo Carlos 'Teo' Cruz in Santo Domingo, Dominican Republic.

+In his first defense, he lost the title to Gary Antonio Russell via unanimous decision at T-Mobile Arena in Paradise, Nevada, United States, on 22 August 2026.